-- To connect with other young women affected by breast cancer who are concerned about fertility issues, visit the Fertility & Pregnancy After Breast Cancer bulletin board of Young Survival Coalition.
+- To connect with other young women affected by breast cancer who are concerned about fertility and pregnancy issues, visit the Fertility and Breast Cancer and Pregnancy forums of Young Survival Coalition.

 - You’ll find more information on cancer and fertility, including questions to ask your doctor, at LIVESTRONG.